 Shiro means head and Dhara means flow.
 During this therapy, a liquid is poured over the forehead of the client for a certain period of time which helps in restoring health and providing deep relaxation.
 In this procedure, the client first lies down on the table and oleation (Abhyanga) is performed.
 Afterwards, herbal or non-herbal liquid such as plain sesame oil (Tailadhara), herbal milk (Ksheeradhara), herbal buttermilk (Takradhara) or water, especially coconut water (Jaladhara), depending upon the situation is poured slowly and steadily over the forehead from a specific distance, for a specific period of time and in a specific manner.
 After that the client is allowed to rest for 5 to 10 minutes.

 This process is continued for 20 to 45 minutes with an increase of 5 minutes every day.
 It may be done for 7, 14 or 21 days in succession.

-It is contraindicated in fever, cold, acute eye diseases, Kapha disorders and headache due to sinusitis.
+It is contraindicated in fever, cold, acute eye diseases, Kapha disorders, and headache due to sinusitis.
 Due to the warming effect of the oil used in this procedure, there is local vasodilatation, and proper blood circulation which helps in regularizing the blood supply of the brain.
 Shirodhara has a sedative effect on the hyperactive limbic system, caused by stress.
-As the client concentrates on a particular place, the thought process decreases, and the entire psycho-physiology relaxes.

 After undergoing massage (Abhyanga) all over the body and localized steam (Nadi sweda) on the area where this procedure will be performed, warm herbal oil is retained over the affected area by making a dam with black lentil flour.
 After the prescribed time, the oil is removed along with the dam and the area is wiped clean with lukewarm water.